Have you ever sat down to a blank page, ready to create something wonderful - then ground to a halt?

 I’m setting myself a challenge to create a single bird, butterfly or bloom every day.
-I’ll be posting to IG stories.
+I’ll be posting to IG stories and feed.
 Please join me!

 Tag @victoriajohnsondesign and #birdsbutterfliesandblooms

-(Since #the100dayproject is running simultaneously, why not do it as part of that too - it’s great motivation for all of us!!)
+(Since #inktober2019 is running simultaneously, why not do it as part of that too - it’s great motivation for all of us!!)

 Think small - nothing fancy or polished.
 Try something new on a scrap of paper.
 Do it while you’re watching telly.
 Humble beginnings often lead to interesting outcomes.

 To see what I mean, have a look at these sketches.
 I drew these birds while sat in a deck chair watching my kids swim - and had no idea they’d become Editor’s Picks in the Minted West/ Elm competition the following year.